reuissir/Domain-Adaptation-w-Neural-Style-Transfer/README.md

 - Neural style transfer was conducted on VKITTI Clone.
   ** Hyperparameters:** content layer, style layer, content weight, style weight, total variation weight,
                         init_method[style, content, random(gaussian or white noise)]

+  We experimented on different style weights and content weights but our primary focus was on the convolutional layers which we would extract our feature representations.
+In   the paper, they used conv4_2 because it worked best for their artistic style transfers.
+On the contrary, we concentrated on keeping the edges and overall shape of       the cars   alive throughout the transfer.
+Instead of using high-level layers, we chose low-level layers where low-level features are stored.

+  **We discovered the existence of different style transfer types: artistic, realistic, cartoon, etc during the project.
+Yet, we preceded with our model with a hope that
+    maybe the model will still be forced to find the right features inspite of all the diversity in the data.**

   - **Content layer:** conv_2 showed best results with content information still strong.
       - Differed per style image.
 Sometimes conv_3 worked better (ex.
 Fog)
   - **Style layer:** style information was extracted from every layer except the layer responsible for the content.